 What is a Household Enquiry Form?

-It's a form sent to every household in the UK to check whether voter registration records are correct.
-The form's part of the Electoral Commission's Annual Canvass, but is organised locally, usually by local councils.
-It's posted out between July and November each year (the exact date varies).
+It's a form sent to every household in Great Britain to check whether voter registration records are correct.
+It is organised locally, usually by local councils.
+Northern Ireland doesn't conduct an annual canvass, but tends to have one every few years.

 The form lists the current eligible voters in your household and asks you to check and update the details.
-It'll look something like this:
+It will look something like this:

 You must respond by the deadline

-In truth, you're unlikely to be fined if you miss the council's deadline before the final November cut-off, it's just some councils ask you to send it back earlier.
+In truth, you're unlikely to be fined if you miss the council's deadline before they publish the revised register on 1 December (although it does happen), it's just some councils ask you to send it back earlier.
 Why take the risk, though, when it only takes five seconds?

-If you've missed your council's deadline, though, just contact it ASAP to find out what to do.
+If you have missed your council's deadline though, contact it ASAP to find out what to do.

 What if I don't have a form?

-Confusingly, although the Household Enquiry Form is sent to everyone in the UK, it's sent at different times in different parts of the country.
+Confusingly, although the Household Enquiry Form is sent to everyone in England, Scotland and Wales, it's sent at different times by different councils.

 You may also be sent a second form and then a reminder, and in some cases canvassers are sent to visit any households that haven't replied.

-If it's getting close to the end-of-November deadline, contact your council to explain you haven't had a form.
+If it's getting close to the end of November, contact your council to explain you haven't had a form.